 - Begin to inspect the parts to see what might need to be replaced.

 - Parts should be replaced with parts from a bicycle of the same make and year if at all possible, but contemporary replacement pieces can be used in their stead.

 Investing in a good book about bicycle restoration is also a great idea if your restoration project involves more than a deep cleaning and a paint touchup.
 Be sure to go slowly and ask questions before you do something that can't be undone.
-Some bicycles are just not worth restoring from a financial point of view because collectors aren't interested in them and you'll never recover the money you put into getting the bike back to its original condition.
+Some bicycles just aren't worth restoring from a financial perspective because collectors aren't interested in them and you'll never recover the money you put into getting the bike back to its original condition.
 So, it's imperative that you determine your bike's worth and it's potential worth when restored before doing anything drastic.

-Whether you decide to collect antique bicycles for a hobby or just want to restore your old 1960s stingray with the banana seat, you will be preserving an interesting part of transportation history.
+Whether you decide to collect antique bicycles for a hobby or just want to restore your old 1960s stingray with the banana seat, you can preserve an interesting part of transportation history.
 Put the pedal to the metal and see if you have what it takes to be a person on the go during the late-19th century by taking one of these antique bicycles out for a spin.